shurutech/mql/README.md

 ---

-If needed, you can also restart the local setup using:
+If needed, you can also restart to reflect local changes, if any, using:
 ```
 make restart
 ```